suzannepk/power_outages_socioeconomics-/README.md

 ### The Big Questions for this Project:

-1. Which counties were hit with the highest temperatures in 2016?
+1. Which counties were hit with the highest temperatures during the heatwave between June 17 to 24, 2016?
 Can you show it visually?
 (Datasets: CtyAvTemp62016.csv)

 2. Can you show the average number of customers without power per county during the heatwave?
 Can you visualize it for the whole US?
 (Data sets: eaglei_outages_2016.csv, CtyAvTemp62016.csv)